Sergio García (motorcyclist)

-Sergio García Dols (born 22 March 2003) is a Spanish motorcycle rider who currently competes for Italjet Gresini Moto2 in the 2025 Moto2 World Championship.
+Sergio García Dols (born 22 March 2003) is a Spanish motorcycle rider who currently competes for Italjet Gresini Moto2 in the 2026 Moto2 World Championship.
 He comes from Burriana in the Valencian Community.
 He became the runner up in the 2022 Moto3 World Championship.

 Career

 Early career

 At national level, García won the 2015 CEV Challenge 80 and the 2016 CEV Pre Moto3.

 García is member of the Estrella Galicia Junior Academy since 2016.

 García finished runner-up to Raúl Fernández in the 2018 FIM CEV Moto3 Junior World Championship.

 Moto3 World Championship

 Estrella Galicia 0,0 (2019–2020)

 García graduated to Moto3 Grand Prix racing the following season.

 Aspar Team (2021–2022)

 From 2021 to 2022, García competed for Aspar Team Moto3 with his teammate Izan Guevara.

 Moto2 World Championship

 Pons Wegow Los40 (2023)

 In 2023, García graduated to Moto2 World Championship riding for Pons Wegow Los40.

 MT Helmets – MSi (2024-2025)

-García and Ai Ogura will team up in the MT Helmets - MSi Moto2 team that acquired Pons Racing starting 2024 season.
+García and Ai Ogura would team up in the MT Helmets - MSi Moto2 team that acquired Pons Racing starting 2024 season.